-In celebration of Pi Day (March 14), I have put together a couple of Pi Day Activities to make the celebration even more fun!
+In celebration of Pi Day (March 14), I have put together several Pi Day Activities to make the celebration even more fun!
 The first is a sing along with silly Pi Day songs that can be used with any age.
+These are set to familiar tunes.

-The second is an investigation to discover the meaning of the number Pi and the formula for circumference!
-This is intended for 6-10 graders, but could be adapted for use in the elementary setting with appropriate teacher or parent help.
+Next is a hands on investigation to discover the meaning of the number Pi and the formula for circumference!
+This is intended for grades 6-10, but could be adapted for use in the elementary setting with appropriate teacher or parent help.

-Next I have a fun set of extension lessons to go along with the book, Sir Cumference and the Dragon of Pi.
-This is a must read on Pi Day! 😉
+And of course we can’t forget everyone’s favorite Pi Day read aloud!
+I have a fun set of extension lessons to go along with the book, Sir Cumference and the Dragon of Pi.
+Explore circles and circumference.

 Finally, if you would like to spread the Pi Day Cheer, print out these adorable Pi-lentines: friendship cards to pass out on Pi Day!